bibledit/website/README.md

 # Website

-A copy of the bibledit.org website for safekeeping
+A copy of the local edition of the bibledit.org website for safekeeping

 To create a copy, run this: